ColonelBBQ/ColonelBBQ/README.md

 ## 💼 Professional Experience

 ### **Fintech Analyst at Younited Credit**
-During my time as a Fintech Analyst at Younited Credit, I had the opportunity to work in a dynamic and fast-paced environment, analyzing financial data and developing insights that drove strategic decisions.
+During my time as a Pricing Analyst at Younited Credit, I had the opportunity to work in a dynamic and fast-paced environment, analyzing financial data and developing insights that drove strategic decisions.
 This experience not only enhanced my analytical skills but also gave me a unique perspective on the intersection of finance and technology.

 ---